Sex Offender/Child Kidnapper Registry

 The Alaska registry provides a single public website that sorts and provides registrant information by name, address, zip code, city name, registration status, or a total list.
 There is no charge to use the official website.

 You may also search the registry using the Search By Map link.
 The locations of offender addresses on this web mapping site are approximate based on automated mapping of the address in the registry.
 A number of addresses are only mapped to a general location for a community.
 Addresses in the registry are being updated to provide better mapping results.
+Incarcerated individuals will show an address of “Anchorage, AK 99501” regardless of incarceration location.

 Numerous non-governmental, private websites take information from Alaska’s registry and link it to maps that can be searched in various ways.
 These commercial mapping websites can be located through popular Internet search engines by using search terms such as “Alaska sex offender/child kidnapper registry mapping services.”
 Some of the private map services may charge a fee to use their service.

-The official Alaska sex offender/child kidnapper registry is updated on normal business workdays, but private websites may not update their linking information as frequently.
+The official Alaska sex offender/child kidnapper registry is updated on business workdays, but private websites may not update their linking information as frequently.
 There may be a significant difference between private sites and the sex offender registry information.
 Members of the public who use private mapping websites are encouraged to confirm offender information on this official site.

 The Department of Public Safety does not endorse any particular mapping site or search engine; is not responsible for errors, outdated information, or other problems associated with those sites or search engines; and is not responsible for any errors or omissions caused by secondary dissemination of information obtained from this official sex offender/child kidnapper registry.